emg110/appasa/README.md

 ### How to use AppASA
 Easily!
-You can get AppASA solution demo up & running in no time because it uses [Algorand Sandbox](https://gtihub.com/algorand/sandbox) to provide demo environment in no time!
+You can get AppASA solution demo up & running in no time because it uses [Algorand Sandbox](https://gtihub.com/algorand/sandbox) to provide demo enviromnet in no time!

 - Clone this repository from GitHub to your workspace using: